 The equity securities activity is framed within an increasingly competitive industry and a very stringent regulatory framework.
-The entry into force of MiFID II for most securities company clients has significantly affected both the volume and price of fixed-income intermediation operations, and during 2022 has been much more notable than in previous years.
-As we have commented before, the income from the Company's traditional business lines ("Core Business") (execution + analysis) fell by 17%.
+The entry into force of MiFID II for most securities company clients has significantly affected both the volume and price of fixed-income intermediation operations.
+During 2023, the volume of the stock market continued to contract by a further 17%.
+Hence, the traditional Cash Equities business (excluding ECM) has experienced a 10% decline to EUR 3.1 million.